How Does a Blood Type A Diet Food List Look Like?

 Final Thoughts

-It is not hard to believe that that the blood type A diet can lead to weight loss and lower cholesterol levels mainly because of its many restrictions.
+It is not hard to believe that the blood type A diet can lead to weight loss and lower cholesterol levels mainly because of its many restrictions.
 In that, it eliminates most of the foods that could affect your health negatively.

 That said, there are no scientific studies that link an individual’s blood type to their need to eat or avoid particular foods.